BradleyGilden/alx-backend-javascript/0x06-unittests_in_js/README.md

   * Make the test suite pass without fixing or removing the failing test
   * it description must stay the same

+* ### `8-api` - Create a new file api.js:

+  * By using express, create an instance of express called app
+  * Listen to port 7865 and log API available on localhost port 7865 to the browser console when the express server is started
+  * For the route GET /, return the message Welcome to the payment system

+  ### Create a new file api.test.js:

+  * Create one suite for the index page:
+  * Correct status code?
+  * Correct result?
+  * Other?